 Gothic architecture began in the 12th century in France.
 It was a new style in architecture and design, which was then referred to as the French style.
 However, as this new style ceased to embody the classic line and proportion in most designs, it was later on called the “Gothic” style during the Renaissance period.

-Gothic architecture was light, graceful and mostly spacious in nature.
+Gothic architecture was light, graceful, and spacious in nature.
 Several advances in architectural technique came from the Arabs, especially during the time of the Crusades which led to changes in Gothic styles.

 Cathedral buildings and other medieval religious architectures were expressions of faith.
 Moreover, they were channels of creative energy during the medieval period.